Turn your leads into revenue: start with better lead capture forms

 If you set HubSpot up intelligently, a form becomes the ignition switch for your entire sales process.

-The second it’s completed, the lead lands in your CRM, is scored against your criteria, and routed to the right rep.
+The second it is completed, the lead lands in your CRM, is scored against your criteria, and routed to the right rep.

-• A call task appears in the rep’s queue, and
+- A call task appears in the rep’s queue.

-If you set Salesforce Web-to-Lead up the right way too, a form fill can immediately become a live, fully actionable lead record.
+If you set Salesforce Web-to-Lead up the right way, a form fill can immediately become a live, fully actionable lead record.

-Routing rules send it to the right salesperson without delay, workflows trigger instant outreach, and enrichment tools complete the profile with missing firmographic or behavioral data before the first call is made.
+Routing rules send it to the right salesperson without delay, and workflows trigger instant outreach.

 The continuous optimization loop

 Stay close to sales feedback.
-They'll tell you if the lead quality is improving or if you’re still missing key qualifiers.
-This loop keeps both conversion rates and lead quality trending upward.
+They will tell you if the lead quality is improving or if you are still missing key qualifiers.

-If your CRM’s not helping you close deals, we should talk.
+If your CRM is not helping you close deals, we should talk.
 Book a call with Tate today.

 FAQ